Agaetis-IT/mortgage-helpers/README.md

 # mortgage-helpers

 A suite of JavaScript functions to compute mortgage values, such as monthly payments or maximum borrowing capacity.
+It can also calculate the future value of a savings capital, since those subjects are quite close.

-I couldn't find a modern and pure JS library published on npm to do that, so here it is!
-It may need some more functions though, feel free to contribute!
+I couldn't find a modern JS library published on npm to do that, so here it is!
+It has no dependencies and supports Typescript.
+It may need more functions though, if so feel free to contribute!

 ## Get started